confidential-containers/confidential-containers/alignment.md

 ## Directly Related

-Given that Confidential Containers are deployed via containerd/cri-o and Kubernetes, these projects are directly implicated.
+These projects are central to how Confidential Containers is built and deployed.
 With Confidential Containers, container images are pulled inside the enclave and are essentially not present on the host.

-Some changes will be needed higher up the stack to accommodate this.
-Work is already ongoing in at least one of these communities (containerd) to support Confidential Containers.
+### CNCF Projects

+- **[containerd](https://containerd.io/)**: The default container runtime used by Kubernetes. containerd's pluggable image snapshotter architecture is a key dependency for Confidential Containers, enabling the custom snapshotters needed to support secure image pulling.

+- **[CRI-O](https://cri-o.io/)**: An alternative container runtime for Kubernetes.
+Similar to containerd, CRI-O runtime support was extended to enable secure image guest pull for Confidential Containers.

+- **[Nydus](https://nydus.dev/)**: Confidential Containers uses the Nydus containerd snapshotter plugin to implement secure image pulling inside the confidential guest pod, keeping image data within the trusted execution environment.

+- **[Helm](https://helm.sh/)**: Confidential Containers releases are distributed as Helm charts and maintained in a dedicated charts repository, making deployment on Kubernetes clusters straightforward.

+- **[Operator Framework](https://operatorframework.io/)**: CoCo subprojects such as the Trustee operator are built using the Operator Framework and publish releases via [operatorhub.io](https://operatorhub.io/).

+### Non-CNCF Projects

+- **[Kata Containers](https://katacontainers.io/)**: The primary runtime requirement for Confidential Containers.
+Kata Containers provides the ability to sandbox pods inside virtual machines, forming the foundation on which CoCo's hardware-based isolation is built.

+- **[Open Container Initiative (OCI)](https://opencontainers.org/)**: Confidential Containers is one of the adopters of the drafted and proposed OCI encrypted container images specification, aligning with emerging standards for protecting image content.

+- **[IETF Remote Attestation Procedures (RATS) Architecture](https://www.rfc-editor.org/rfc/rfc9334)**: The CoCo attestation architecture closely follows the IETF RATS architecture, providing a standards-based foundation for verifying the trustworthiness of confidential workloads.

+- **[skopeo](https://github.com/containers/skopeo)**: A useful container image manipulation tool that developers working with Confidential Containers can use to inspect, copy, and manage encrypted or signed container images across registries.

 ## Potentially Related